Wei1234c/TCPi/README.md

         - The default port number is 8086.
         - You can write `import test_tcpi_upy` into file `main.py`, so it will run as a Sigma TCP/IP channel server after each boot.
     - Follow [AD's instruction](https://wiki.analog.com/resources/tools-software/sigmastudio/usingsigmastudio/tcpipchannels_) to connect to the server.
-- Please also see [here](https://github.com/Wei1234c/TCPi/tree/master/notebooks/Functional%20test) and [here](https://github.com/Wei1234c/TCPi/tree/master/codes/test/pc) for examples.
+- Please also see [here](https://github.com/Wei1234c/TCPi/tree/master/notebooks/Functional%20test) and [here](https://github.com/Wei1234c/TCPi/tree/master/codes/test/pc) for other examples.

 ## Test Results